NotHGM/UniPlateTracker/README.md

 # UniPlateTracker

 **UniPlateTracker** is a robust, self-hosted license plate recognition and tracking dashboard.
-It is designed for prosumer and enterprise use, providing a secure and scalable solution for monitoring vehicle activity from RTSP-enabled cameras via Home Assistant.
+It is designed for prosumer and enterprise use, providing a secure and scalable solution for monitoring vehicle activity directly from a UniFi Protect camera system.

+This application uses a real-time, event-driven architecture.
+A dedicated background worker listens for webhook notifications directly from a UniFi Protect NVR.
+When a license plate is detected, the worker processes the event, saves the included `base64` thumbnail image directly into a PostgreSQL database, and logs the event details.
+The data is then presented in a clean, modern web interface built with Next.js.

 ---

-## 📋 Project Overview

-This application bridges the gap between smart home platforms and professional-grade monitoring.
-It polls a Home Assistant sensor (updated by a camera integration like UniFi Protect) for license plate detections.
-When a plate is detected, a dedicated background worker captures a high-quality image from the camera's live stream and logs the event in a PostgreSQL database.

-The data is then presented in a clean, modern web interface built with Next.js, featuring server-side rendering for performance and a fully interactive data table.

 ## ✨ Key Features

-- **Real-time Polling:** A dedicated background service continuously polls Home Assistant for new license plate data.
-- **On-Demand Image Capture:** Captures a high-resolution snapshot from any RTSP stream at the moment of detection.
+- **Real-Time Webhook Processing:** A dedicated background service instantly receives LPR (License Plate Recognition) events from UniFi Protect.
+- **Self-Contained Image Storage:** Decodes `base64` thumbnails from the webhook payload and stores them directly in the database, requiring no server file system storage.
 - **Modern Web Dashboard:** A fast and responsive web UI built with Next.js and shadcn/ui.
 - **Server-Driven UI:** Utilizes React Server Components for optimal performance and data fetching.
 - **Paginated Data Table:** Efficiently handles large datasets with server-side pagination.